Geometric Metrics and LLMs: What They Measure and When They Work: Description and Definition of Geometric Metrics

 Let $X^{(l)} \in \mathbb{R}^{N \times d}$ denote the matrix of token representations from layer $l$, where each row corresponds to a token embedding.
 Let its singular value decomposition be:

 where $\sigma_1 \geq \sigma_2 \geq \dots \geq \sigma_r \geq 0$ are the singular values.

 \paragraph{Maximum Explainable Variance (MEV).}

 This measures the proportion of total variance explained by the first principal component.
-High MEV indicates that representations are dominated by a single direction — a signature of representational collapse or anisotropy.
+High MEV indicates that representations are dominated by a single direction — a signature of representational collapse or anisotropy which demonstrates the diversity and complexity of the text.

 \paragraph{Resultant Length ($R$).} Let $\mathbf{x}_i = \frac{X^{(l)}_{i,:}}{\|X^{(l)}_{i,:}\|_2}$ be the unit-normalized $i$-th token embedding.
 Then: